vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 political and international questions, the new leaders of the country attended to the next best thing, the condition of their society.
-In this attitude they were encouraged by their English and Anglo- Indian masters as well as by the zealous Mission- aries, who, too had an axe of their own to grind.
+In this attitude they were encouraged by their English and Anglo###Indian masters as well as by the zealous Mission###aries, who, too had an axe of their own to grind.
 Add to this the tendency of a fallen nation to be-little its own worth and admire the customs, manners, thoughts and institutions of the rulers.
 Knowing that they were